Blog Framework Contact Us

 The Result: A Culture Shift

 Within three months, the hospital moved from unmanaged, vulnerable systems to a secure, monitored environment.
-Most importantly, there was a shift in culture, staff now understand that protecting patient data is part of their duty of care.
+Most importantly, there was a shift in culture -- staff now understand that protecting patient data is part of their duty of care.

 No cybersecurity program is ever "complete," but this hospital's journey proves that with the right mindset and guidance, any health institution in Nigeria can take meaningful steps toward securing its systems.